IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

   * Cloud computing simplifies IT by eliminating infrastructure management, providing flexibility, scalability, and cost savings.
   * AWS transformed from solving Amazon’s IT needs to becoming the global leader in cloud computing.

+## Six Benefits of AWS Cloud

+1. **Pay as you go** – Replace large upfront costs with variable expenses.
+You only pay for what you use, with built-in billing and budgeting tools to help save money.

+2. **Economies of scale** – AWS buys hardware in massive quantities at lower prices and passes those savings to customers.

+3. **Stop guessing capacity** – No need to over- or under-provision hardware.
+AWS lets you scale resources up or down in minutes to meet real demand.

+4. **Increase speed and agility** – Quickly create test environments, experiment, and innovate without long setup times or wasted costs.

+5. **Eliminate data center maintenance** – AWS manages the servers and infrastructure, letting you focus on customers instead of upkeep.

+6. **Go global in minutes** – Easily expand to new regions worldwide by deploying to AWS-managed data centers, reducing setup from months/years to minutes.